stephbuon/democracy-lab/README.md

 Data can be found on Box and on M2.

+**api_pull** code for
+pulling the data from Box into the data folder used by the present project.

 ### Data From Box
 Data can be accessed on Box by: